ghga-de/ghga-metadata-schema/docs/schema_markdown/LibraryPreparationProtocol_attributes.md

 # Slot: attributes

-One or more attributes that further characterizes this library_preparation Protocol.
+One or more attributes that further characterize this Library Preparation Protocol.

 URI: [GHGA:LibraryPreparationProtocol_attributes](https://w3id.org/GHGA/LibraryPreparationProtocol_attributes)